 Hi friends!
-Today I’m sharing how I removed the stain from my dining room table top without sanding.
+Today I’m sharing how to remove stain without sanding using my own dining room table.

 I paid $85 for this beautiful set.
 This is how it looks today:

 To remove the old stain, I used Antique Furniture Refinisher by Minwax:

 The refinisher is very stinky, so if you can’t take your project outside, be sure to use in a very well-ventilated area!
 You’ll also need something to protect your hands.